szaydel/integraty/docs/integraty/extprog.md

 ):
 ```

-Split lines written to stdout into tuples on 'sep', where each line is
+Split lines written to stdout into tuples on `sep`, where each line is
 a tuple consisting of all split tokens from that line.

 #### Arguments